• Skip to primary navigation

 How to store leftovers?

 Leftovers can be stored covered in your refrigerator for up to four days.
-After that, they can be reheated covered in the microwave or a saucepan on the stove.
+They can be reheated covered in the microwave or in a saucepan on the stove.

 Can canned green beans go bad?